swttalyan/protsInLincRNA/README.md

 Code for the alignment of protein-coding genes against lincRNA genes.

-The code is used for aligning and checking the alignment of two sequences where the query is protein-coding genes sequences (amino acid) and target is non-coding gene sequences (DNA).
+The code is used for aligning and checking the alignment of two sequences where query is protein-coding gene sequences (amino acid) and target is non-coding gene sequences (DNA).
 This code uses a new scoring matrix which is created by simulating punctual mutations according to the neutral theory of molecular evolution between human and chimpanzees.
-The alignment of the target and query sequences is shown on the consol in three different sections Top: Alignment of the protein sequence against the three frame of lincRNA gene sequences.
-Middle: The protein sequence is aligned against the three translated frames.
-Bottom: Alignment of the protein sequence to the non-coding DNA sequence.
+There are two scripts under this code: First: Prediction Program (To detect the remnants of protein coding genes sequences inside non-coding RNAs) and Second: Visualization platform (To check the alignment of two sequences).

 The code for the following project: